How to Get Your Clients to Pay On Time

 1. Set the standard.

 If you were late sending invoices, to begin with, why would your clients pay on time?
 You have to demonstrate the behavior you’d like to see them exhibit.
 Be prompt with your invoices, and be sure they’re error-free.
-Mistakes could slow down the process by causing unnecessary back-and-forth between yourself and accounts payable.
+Mistakes could slow the process by causing unnecessary back-and-forth between yourself and accounts payable.

 2. Have a contact.